Anti-causal domain generalization: Leveraging unlabeled data: Experiments

 A natural follow-up question is whether these robustness gains compromise tracking performance.
 Regularization could improve worst-case nMSE simply by shrinking predictions toward zero rather than by learning robust structure.
 Figure~\ref{fig:vitaldb_corr} shows the distribution of per-subject Spearman correlations. \texttt{VIR} achieves median correlation comparable to \texttt{Pooled-Ridge}, with both methods centered around 0.8.
 The robustness improvements therefore do not come at the cost of tracking accuracy.

-Lastly, Figure~\ref{fig:vital_lineplots} shows average nMSE as a function of the number of labeled environments. \texttt{VIR} yields lower errors than \texttt{Pooled-Ridge} and \texttt{GroupDRO} in all settings.
+Lastly, Figure~\ref{fig:vital_lineplots} shows average nMSE as a function of the number of labeled environments. \texttt{VIR} improves (or matches) over the baselines in all settings.
 The improvement is most pronounced when the number of labeled environments is small: in this regime, the regularization matrix estimated from unlabeled data provides information on environment perturbations that may not be possible to infer from labeled data alone.
 When all training subjects have labeled data, \texttt{VIR} still shows improvements over the baselines, which suggests that our approach yields benefits beyond the semi-supervised setting.
-However, how to best tune the hyperparameter $\gamma$ remains an open problem, as the gap between \texttt{VIR} and \texttt{VIR-Oracle} remains significant.
+However, how to best tune the hyperparameter $\gamma$ remains an open problem, as the gap between \texttt{VIR} and \texttt{VIR-Oracle} is still significant.